shg8/3DGS.cpp/README.md

 ### macOS
 After installing the Vulkan SDK, please proceed with CMake configuration and build steps as usual.

+## TODO
+- [x] Better controls and GUI on GLFW
+- [ ] Implement SOTA parallel radix sort
+- [ ] Use Vulkan subgroups to batch Gaussian retrievals at the warp level
+- [ ] OpenXR support
+- [ ] Apps for iOS and visionOS
+- [ ] App for Android and Qualcomm Spaces
+- [ ] Training

+Please feel free to open an issue if you have any feature suggestions or are interested in contributing.

 ## License
 The project is licensed under LGPL.
 If that is not permissive enough for your project, please feel free to [send me an email](mailto:me@stevengao.net).